talagayev/OpenMMDL/docs/openmmdl_analysis.rst

 Variables
 ------------------------------
-OpenMMDL-Analysis consists of mandatory and optional variables.
+**OpenMMDL Analysis** consists of mandatory and optional variables.
 The following are listed down below:

 Mandatory: